AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

 ![PulseView decode of cleaner UART data](images/Screenshot_from_2020-05-23_17-03-33.png)

-@supersat retried and got the PIN.
+@supersat retried with the better challenge bits and got the PIN.

 ```
 5651
 ```

-And then @supersat got the flag.
+...and then @supersat got the flag.
 YAY!

 ```
 satnet> flag